21 Easy, Delicious Meat-Free Recipes Everyone Will Love

-To gear up for Meatless Monday, we rounded up 21 meat-free recipes so you can avoid a "What's for dinner?" head-scratcher.
-These easy recipes will make sure you never miss the chicken in your pot pie, meat crumbles in your tacos, or bacon in your carbonara.
+We rounded up 21 meat-free recipes so you can avoid a "What's for dinner?" head-scratcher.
+These easy, delicious recipes will make sure you never miss the chicken in your pot pie, meat crumbles in your tacos, or bacon in your carbonara.
 Trust us, even your carnivorous uncle who loves to remind you that he just doesn't get this whole "vegan thing" will appreciate these meat-centric classics made vegan.

 Take our jackfruit enchiladas, for example, which taste just like shredded meat.
 They're so much like the real thing that anyone would struggle to guess the difference in a blind taste test.
 Or the meat-less wonton soup, with dumplings full of tofu that tastes exactly like meat crumbles.
 With these recipes, it's very possible your Meatless Monday may turn into a "meatless month."
 You'll be tempted to add more meat-free plant-based days to your week with these drool-worthy breakfast, lunch, and dinner recipes.